NIVANorge/Mobius/Applications/README.md

 - PERSiST
 - INCA-C

-The following model implementations are probably correct, but have not been rigorously tested on real data yet
+The following model implementations are probably correct and have been tested on some real datasets, but not all aspects of them have been rigorously tested.
 - INCA-P
 - INCA-MP
 - INCA-Sed